efox12/leaderboard/README.md

 8/10/2018
 # Project Documentation
-This documentation gives an insight into the way this plugin is coded as well as a few tips for coding in PHP and Moodle that I tripped me up.
+This documentation gives an insight into the way this plugin is coded as well as a few tips for coding in PHP and Moodle that I tripped me up at the end.
 Refer to it if you don't understand the purpose of a file or a function.

 ## Project overview
 This section will give a general overview of the project.